Net-ng/kansha/doc/requires.rst

 System dependencies
 ===================

-These are the sytem dependencies needed to compile Stackless Python 2.7 and some of python extensions used by Kansha.
+These are the sytem dependencies needed to compile Stackless Python 2.7 and some of the python extensions used by Kansha.

 Debian based Linux distributions
 --------------------------------